 Autism corresponds to a complex situation, which requires effective multidisciplinary approaches, in this sense, nutrition plays a primary role in improving the quality of life and wellbeing of patients.
 Several studies indicate that the consumption of some proteins triggers changes in intestinal permeability, causing changes in the central nervous system of the autistic.
 There is a need for nutritional intervention, suggesting the removal of gluten and casein in the diet of autistic people, with a positive effect on the behavior of these patients, leading to improvements in the central and enteric nervous systems.
-Communication, eye contact, ease of expressing something, increasing your friendship cycle, abdominal discomforts can improve with the correct nutritional conduct.
+Communication, eye contact, ease of expressing something, nutritional conduct.